herniated/udacity-final/README.md

 ## Postman API Collection

-A Postman Collection has been [included](https://github.com/herniated/udacity-final/blob/master/backend/udacity-sls-final-api.postman_collection.json) to doucment the backend API.
-Please import it into Postman to expermiment with the API.
+A Postman Collection has been [included](https://github.com/herniated/udacity-final/blob/master/backend/udacity-sls-final-api.postman_collection.json) to doucument the backend API.
+Please import it into Postman to experiment with the API.

 ## Authentication

 The read APIs do not require Authentication while the create, update, and delete API methods do require authentication.
-In order to use Postman collection, please launch the client app (see instructions below) and use the browser developer tools to retrieve the id token from the console.
-The token must be added as a collection variable in Postman named "authToken".
+In order to use the Postman Collection, please launch the client app (see instructions below), login to the app, then use the browser developer tools to retrieve the id token from the console.
+The token must be added as a Postman collection variable named "authToken".

 ## Metadata